mdn/content/files/en-us/web/api/readablestreambyobreader/read/index.md

 If the stream queues are empty, the request may be supplied as a zero-copy transfer from the underlying byte source.

 The method takes as an argument a view on a buffer that supplied data is to be read into, and returns a {{jsxref("Promise")}}.
-The promise resolves with an object that has properties `value` and `done` when data comes available, or if the stream is cancelled.
+The promise fulfills with an object that has properties `value` and `done` when data comes available, or if the stream is cancelled.
 If the stream is errored, the promise will be rejected with the relevant error object.

 If a chunk of data is supplied, the `value` property will contain a new view.
 This will be a view over the same buffer/backing memory (and of the same type) as the original `view` passed to the `read()` method, now populated with the new chunk of data.
-Note that once the promise resolves, the original `view` passed to the method will be detached and no longer usable.
+Note that once the promise fulfills, the original `view` passed to the method will be detached and no longer usable.
-The promise will resolve with a `value: undefined` if the stream has been cancelled.
+The promise will fulfill with a `value: undefined` if the stream has been cancelled.
 In this case the backing memory region of `view` is discarded and not returned to the caller (all previously read data in the view's buffer is lost).

 The `done` property indicates whether or not more data is expected.